dominictarr/badass/readme.markdown

 `modify` is called before writing the response back to the client. it gives you an oppertunity to alter the response head.

-`errback` is called when a connection is dropped. `errback` is not called on http errors. badass is ignorant of http errors.
+`errback` is called when there is no server listening on the port you are trying to proxy to. so far, I have only managed to get `ECONNREFUSED`.
-`errback` will be called with tcp errors, such as `ECONNREFUSED`
+`errback` is not called on http errors. badass is ignorant of http errors.

 ### head `//as passed to lookup, and modify`
 `head` is NOT the same as a nodejs http request, or response.